 - May have low self-esteem.
 ISFPs often have problems with self-confidence, especially earlier on in life.
 Most of their positive traits revolve around sensitivity and artistic expression, and such things are often seen by many as secondary to, for instance, academic performance.

 - Very competitive.
 Despite being quite reserved or even shy, ISFP personalities can become very competitive in certain situations.
-This trait is very common among SP types.
+This trait is very common among Explorer (SP) types.

 - Unpredictable.
 ISFPs dislike long-term commitments and plans, often living completely in the present and consciously trying to avoid thinking about the future.
 This can lead to a lot of tension and misunderstanding in their romantic relationships.